Prisoner’s Dilemma: A Comprehensive Guide

 Classic Scenario

-Two prisoners, A and B, are arrested and held separately.
-Each can confess (C) or stay silent (S).
-The outcomes are:
+Two prisoners, A and B, choose to confess (C) or stay silent (S):

 • Both confess: 5 years each.